abethcrane/bethcrane.com/pages/photos.md

 permalink: /photos/
 ---

 I bought my first DSLR at the start of 2012, and never looked back.
-You can find my favorite work on [flickr][flickr], or very occasional updates on [instagram][instagram].
+You can find my favorite work on [flickr][flickr], and very occasional updates on [instagram][instagram].

 {% include image.html url="/assets/media/pages/flowers.jpg" title="Drowning in humidity to photograph these flowers at the Atlanta Botanical Garden" %}